nadirburri/solarSystem/README.md

+use commands 'npm install' then 'npm start' in the terminal to run the app
-A runge-kutta 4th order solar system simulation that uses react.js for functionality and appearance.

-No libraries used, just HTML 5 Canvas and JSX.
+a runge-kutta 4th order solar system simulation that uses react.js for functionality and appearance made with HTML 5 Canvas and JSX, no other external libraries

+discord is nadirburri